AlBaker/pallet-java-example/README.md

 ## Usage

-Follow the instructions for pallet-vmfest and make sure you have ~/.vmfest/models/ubuntu... configured
+Follow the instructions for pallet-vmfest and make sure you have ~/.vmfest/models/ubuntu... configured.

+The uberjar will attempt to download it, but more information can be found.

 Create the uberjar: